-Prerequisites: CIS 138 or CS 200 or CS 201 or CS 205.
+Prerequisites : CS 200 or CS 201 or CS 205.

 Students will study the basic philosophy and techniques of developing and using business information systems.
-The emphasis will be on the human involvement necessary in systems design and implementation.
-The course will address the use of specific technical approaches available in information processing.
-3 hrs. lecture/wk.
+The emphasis will be on the human involvement necessary in systems analysis and design.
+The course will address the use of specific technical approaches available in the systems development life cycle.